Burnham Golf Club was opened in 1891. It was a nine hole course laid out amongst the sand dunes of the Berrow Warren close to the Burnham lighthouse.

 Colt also invited Dr Alistair Mackenzie, who was later to design Augusta National, to give his views on the new 9th and 10th holes.
 It was this course that saw Burnham & Berrow through the Club’s boom years in the 1920s and 1930s when it built the reputation that it still holds today.

-The first professional was a young man from Royal North Devon, J H Taylor, who was destined to become one of the greatest of all golf professionals and 5 times winner of the Open Championship.
+The first professional/Keeper of the Green was a young man from Royal North Devon, J H Taylor, who is considered to be one of the best golfers of all times and 5 times winner of the Open Championship.
 Although he only stayed at Burnham for 16 months, his impact on the course and the community was huge.
 He looked back on his time at Burnham as crucial in his development as a professional golfer, as it was his first post and he found he loved the challenge.
+Taylor also had a great influence on local youngsters, among whom were the three Whitcombe brothers, Ernest, Charles and Reg – all born in a cottage next to Berrow Church.
+Charles was a four time Captain of the Ryder Cup team.
+Ernest played in three Ryder Cup teams; Reg in one, with all three brothers playing in the same team in 1935.
+The youngest, Reg, won the Open at Royal St Georges in 1938.

-The next two professionals were a father and son, Walter Foord and Ernest Foord.
+The next two professionals were a father and son, Walter and Ernest Foord.
 Walter was more of a groundsman and club repairer whereas his son was an exceptional player.
 Ernest became a professional in 1900 when only 16 years old and among his assistants was Ernest Whitcombe whose family lived close to the church in Berrow.
 He is known to have beaten Taylor in an exhibition match over 36 holes in 1913 which left Taylor full of admiration for the young man.
 During the First World War Ernest emigrated to America and although he did not respond to letters sent to him from the Club, it is believed he had a successful golfing career.
-In 1919 the new club professional was Bob Bradbeer, from another Berrow family, this time of ten boys, seven of whom became successful professional golfers.
-In 1938 his brother Fred took over until 1969 when Bob’s son, Richard took up the post until 1979.
-Sixty years of Bradbeers as club professionals!
-Is this a record?

 The present Clubhouse was built in 1910 and with Colt’s new course completed by 1923 the Club was attracting a good membership and many visitors.
 In 1923 the membership was 430 full members and visitors numbered 4000, and these figures remained relatively constant for the next 17 years.
 In 1928 the Club completed the purchase of the golf club for £2350 and in 1933 ladies were allowed to join the Club as Associate Members.
 The Ladies had their own course built in 1892, just south of the men’s course but in 1932 the lease was not renewed.
 As a result the men offered the ladies the opportunity to join the men’s Club provided they funded the necessary Clubhouse changes themselves.
 In 1934 the men’s membership was 400 and the ladies’ 91.